 - Stick blender

-- 1 400g tin cooked chickpeas and juice
+- 1 400g tin butter beans and aquafaba from tin

 - 1 tbsp lemon juice